jrpool/rallytree/README.md

 ## Planification

 This operation creates a test plan (a tree of test folders and test cases) that mirrors a tree of user stories and test cases.
-You can choose whether the test cases in the test plan are the same ones as in the user-story tree or are copied from them.
+You choose whether the test cases in the test plan are the same ones as in the user-story tree or are copied from them.
+If the existing test cases are used, any test-folder affiliations are replaced by the new test folders, but otherwise the test cases are not changed.
+If the test cases are copied, each copy acquires its name, description, rank, owner, project, risk, and priority from its original, but any test-set affiliation and results are removed in the copy.

 ## Documentation